 Shkodër has a friendly atmosphere and hosts various cultural events throughout the year.
 It’s also more affordable than Tirana and Durrës, making it a good choice for those looking for a lower cost of living while still enjoying a rich cultural experience.

 Shkodër offers city bus lines, providing an affordable means of travel within the city.
 The city centre is compact and easily accessible on foot.
-To truly explore the beauty of Shkodër and have fun at the same time, consider renting a bike from one of the options, like Shkodra Rent Bike.
+However, to truly explore the beauty of Shkodër like a local, consider renting a bike from one of the options, like Shkodra Rent Bike.
 Metered taxis, such as Speed Taxi, Lux Taxi, etc, provide convenient and cost-effective city navigation options.

 Vlorë